llyubenov/VCDonAWS/README.md

 Leveraging Nested CloudFormation templates allows us also to have smaller templates with less repeatable code in them.

 ## Prerequisites
-In order to be able to successfully deploy the vCD stack, there are a few prerequisites that needs to be performed before you can deploy this stack:
+Before you are able to successfully deploy this templates, there are a few prerequisites that needs to be performed before you can deploy this stack:
 * <b>EC2 Key Pairs</b> - You need to create two sets of EC2 key pars (highly recommended).
-One to be assigned for the Bastion host/s and another for the vCD Cell.
+One to be assigned for the Bastion host/s and another for the vCD Cells EC2 Instances.
 * <b>ELB Certificate</b> - The Application ELB for the vCD UI requires a certificate to be upload to ACM before you try to deploy this stack.
 You need to provide the ARN for this certificate when deploying this stack.
 * <b>vCD Binaries</b> - This stack requires the vCD binaries to be uploaded on a S3 bucket.
-You need to procvide the name of the S3 bucket and the binary name when deploying this stack.
+You need to provide the name of the S3 bucket and the binary name when deploying this stack.
+* <b>vCD License Key</b> - This stack requires vCD license key to be provided in order for the stack to successfully deploy.

 ## Templates
-The nested templates are broken down into different categories :
+The nested templates are broken down into different categories:

 * [Orchestrator](#orchestrator)
 * [Infrastructure](#infrastructure)